SAINT-BRIEUC OFFSHORE WIND FARM

 Work has already started and will continue for three years.
 The first phase, carried out from 3 May to 31 October 2021, was underway in the northern part — so that fishing activities can continue in the southern part — where five specific areas have been identified to be worked on in rotation.

 On 1 November 2021 Ailes Marines announced the end of the first phase of construction operations with the ship AEOLUS ready to leave the area and arrive at its home port.
-Construction work on the offshore park is scheduled to resume on 1 March 2022.
+In March 2022, construction work on the wind farm will resume, and the AEOLUS ship itself will be responsible for installing the piles and foundations for the wind turbines.
+It will work in the area without interruption during 2022 and 2023.
+The wind farm will come into operation at the end of 2023.

 In 2020, the analysis of the technical and environmental conditions was completed, thanks to the installation of three wind measuring systems, in the area where the farm is situated, which spent two years recording the wind power potential of the area using the LIDAR system (Laser Imaging Detection And Ranging).
 This system uses laser technology to accurately determine the prevailing wind direction and identify the optimal orientation of the wind turbines in order to get the best possible energy performance.